 1. Is it valid and reliable?

-Above all else, an assessment tool has to accurately predict what it claims to predict.
+Above all else, an assessment or pre-employment tool has to accurately predict what it claims to predict.
 Equally it must have the validity to produce consistent results so as to allow fair comparison between candidates.
 Recruiters know all too well of the inescapable tendency to make subjective decisions, so it is crucial for the assessment tool to be the objective pillar to place your confidence in.

 Look for the reliability coefficient, a value between 0 and 1, with one being most reliable while 0 being the least reliable.
 Having a coefficient of say 0.5 means that you can consistently predict who will succeed in a job 5 out of 10 times.
 The benchmark for psychometric assessments is 0.7 or higher, so choosing a higher rated assessment will benefit in the long run.

 2. Does it measure the right competencies for the role?

 Competencies are the knowledge, skills and abilities that contribute to success in a given role and varies from job to job as well as from company to company.
 As such, a set of competencies tailored for the specific role you are hiring for is far more predictive than a “one size fits all” solution.

 A good assessment tool will have competencies that actually measure the skills required on the job, and a great one will map those competencies to your company’s existing competencies and KPIs.

 3. Is it accessible anytime and anywhere?

 Technology should remove the fuss and hassle rather than create more of it.
 Being available anywhere with an internet connection is an expectation rather than a benefit.
 Everything you need from the pre-employment tool should be integrated on a stable and speedy system, where you can simply log on, administer tests and check results.

 On the candidate side, the assessments should be mobile optimised for phones and tablets allows them to take the test anytime and anywhere.